Missing in Action: Notable absentees from last week’s WWE

 205 Live

-The Brian Kendrick: Last seen on the December 25 episode of Raw.
-He is out of action due to a broken orbital bone.

-Drew Gulak: Last seen on the February 13 episode of 205 Live.

-Hideo Itami: Last seen on the February 6 episode of 205 Live.

-Mark Andrews: Last seen on the February 13 episode of 205 Live.
+Buddy Murphy: Last seen on the May 8 episode of 205 Live.

 Noam Dar: Last seen on the December 5 episode of 205 Live.

-Out of action due to a knee injury.
+Tony Nese: Last seen on the May 8 episode of 205 Live.

 SmackDown Live

-Chad Gable: Last seen on the February 20 episode of SmackDown Live.
+Big Cass: Last seen on the May 15 episode of SmackDown Live.

 Epico: Last seen on the November 21 episode of SmackDown Live.